daoyangl/daoyangl/README.md

 - ✌️ M.S. in Data Science at [USC](https://www.usc.edu/), fight on!
 - 📫 ldy990912@gmail.com / daoyangl@usc.edu
 - ⚡ Change is good!
+- 🌱 8 hour of sleep + 4 hours of deep work + 45 minutes of exercise + 30 minutes of reading + 1 stimulating conversation + 1 really good cup of coffee = The formula to become superhuman.

 <!--
 **daoyangl/daoyangl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.